 The impact of a market downturn would still have an impact, but not necessarily permanently.
 If it were to happen just before retirement, you might need to trim your spending until (hopefully) the market recovered.
 But you wouldn’t necessarily be locked into a lower income for life.

 What if you reduced risk leading up to retirement, using a target-date approach?
 The problem with doing this arises because you’d be staying invested long after retirement, maybe indefinitely.
 Reducing risk early could mean reduced returns.
-Because you’d be cashing in your investments later, you should defer reducing your risk until later.
-And you should do so more gradually and flexibly, being responsive to changing market conditions.
+Because you’d be cashing in your investments later, it may make sense to defer reducing risk until later.
+And this may be done more gradually and flexibly, responding to changing market conditions.

 Managing drawdown risk

-With drawdown, you need to be prepared to make course corrections, even after retirement, and even then there may be a risk of failure.
+With drawdown, it may be necessary to make course corrections, even after retirement, and even then there may be a risk of failure.
 One of the course corrections you might need to consider is buying an annuity later on in life.
 As you get older, annuity returns get better.
 There may come a point when the risk of continued drawdown no longer outweighs the added returns over an annuity.

-If you buy an annuity, you’ll probably seek one-off financial advice; but maybe after that you won’t need it any more.
-If you opt for drawdown, you may well need ongoing periodic advice, since you’re not making a one-off decision for life.
+If you buy an annuity, you’ll be required to seek one-off regulated financial advice; but maybe after that you won’t need it any more.
+Ongoing periodic advice is often used by those opting for drawdown.

-An excellent way to start to get a handle on the right course of action is to use the Intelligent Financial Planning Calculator from EvolveMyRetirement®.
-Use it to find an optimised strategy based on your personal circumstances.
+A helpful way to start exploring possible approaches is to use the Intelligent Financial Planning Calculator from EvolveMyRetirement®.
+You can use it to generate modelled strategies based on your personal circumstances.